Fundamentals of Variables

 Single-Precision Numbers

 A floating-point number is a number made of a natural section followed by a fraction of 1.
-The natural side of the fractional side are separaterd by a character referred to as a decimal separator.
+The natural side and the fractional side are separaterd by a character referred to as a decimal separator.
 To indicate that a variable will hold a floating-point number but you are are not concerned with precision, specify its data type as float.

 Double-Precision Numbers